gitaarik/adyengo/README.md

 Besides the Adyen specific fields, the `Session` model has some Adyengo specific fields for internal logic.
 The most important one is the `session_type` field.
-This field decices what kind of payment the session represents.
+This field decides what kind of payment the session represents.

 The choices for this field are defined in the `constants.py` which you can